Home » CND Intersessional – Session 1 – Expanding range of drugs and synthetic opioids and nonmedical use of prescription drugs

 Secretariat: (administrative and organizational issues)

 Chair: Welcome.
 The topics of the three days of this meeting are identified in the 2019 declaration.
 One of the challenges is the funding and diversification of drug markets.
 Two issues include the abuse, illicit cultivation, production, and trafficking of narcotic drugs and psychotropic substances.
 The intricacies have reached rapid levels.
-The illicit demand for drugs is rising, along with synthetic drugs like COVID and the non-medical use of prescription drugs, which increases risks to public health and safety.
+The illicit demand for drugs is rising, along with synthetic drugs and the non-medical use of prescription drugs, which increases risks to public health and safety.
 There are scientific, legal, and regulatory challenges regarding the shifting of substances.
 Regarding the organizational arrangements adopted by the Commission, the discussion over the next three days will cover several topics.
 Day one morning will focus on pharmaceutical drugs.
 Day 2 will cover the challenges in illicit cultivation and production of narcotic drugs and psychotropic substances, and the topic of illicit trafficking, substances, and precursors.
 There will also be discussions on the domestic diversion of precursor chemicals and on scientific challenges related to controlled substances.
 On day three, substantive matters will follow the adoption of the 2024 bi-level declaration, in line with the 2019 ministerial declaration.
 We aim to foster broad, transparent, and inclusive discussions.
 The hybrid format allows flexibility and enables global experts and relevant stakeholders to participate.
 I’m looking forward to a fruitful exchange this year, focusing on addressing the aforementioned issues.

 This session is especially timely, following the CND high-level session earlier this year, where urgent needs were recognized for more targeted, data-driven, and coordinated responses.
 You adopted an important ministerial declaration reaffirming the relevance of international drug control commitments and the role of this Commission in leading implementation.
 The Commission must provide a space for member states to engage in constructive discussions guided by principles of consensus and compromise to find common solutions.
 We need innovative solutions to address today’s emerging drug challenges.
 The drug landscape is evolving and becoming more complex, with new synthetic drugs, criminal networks evading regulations, and gaps in oversight that exacerbate non-medical use.
 Drug trafficking is now increasingly tied to organized crime.
 We must continuously adapt resources to address these cross-cutting challenges, as recognized by the ministerial declaration.
 We need to enhance cross-border collaboration, harness technological innovation like artificial intelligence, and continue to analyze data to stay ahead of emerging threats.
 We must invest in capacity building and resource mobilization to bridge gaps in knowledge, infrastructure, and funding.
 Prevention, especially for youth, is critical.
 I’m proud to have launched the GEMs initiative at CND earlier this year to build children’s resilience against drug use.
 I encourage you to engage actively in these discussions to shape a safer, healthier world for all.